rails/rails/guides/source/configuring.md

 * The +test+ environment is used when running automated tests.
 * The +production+ environment is used when you deploy your application for the world to use.

 TIP: You don't have to update the database configurations manually.
-If you look at the options of the application generator, you will see that one of the options is named <tt>--database</tt>.
+If you look at the options of the application generator, you will see that one of the options is named `--database`.
 This option allows you to choose an adapter from a list of the most used relational databases.
-You can even run the generator repeatedly: <tt>cd .. && rails new blog --database=mysql</tt>.
+You can even run the generator repeatedly: `cd .. && rails new blog --database=mysql`.
 When you confirm the overwriting of the +config/database.yml+ file, your application will be configured for MySQL instead of SQLite.
 Detailed examples of the common database connections are below.

 #### Configuring an SQLite3 Database

 Rails comes with built-in support for "SQLite3":http://www.sqlite.org, which is a lightweight serverless database application.
 While a busy production environment may overload SQLite, it works well for development and testing.
 Rails defaults to using an SQLite database when creating a new project, but you can always change it later.

-Here's the section of the default configuration file (<tt>config/database.yml</tt>) with connection information for the development environment:
+Here's the section of the default configuration file (`config/database.yml`) with connection information for the development environment:

 ```yaml
 development: